hayabalasmeh/city-explorer/README.md

 **Version**: 1.0.0

 ## Overview
-As a user of City Explorer Application, when he enter the name of a location the exact latitude and longitude of that location will appear with its map.
+As a user of City Explorer Application, when he enter the name of a location the exact latitude and longitude of that location will appear with its map and its weather information also the movies list containing the city name.

 ## Getting Started
 - By entering the name of a location by the user , the result will be showen.